Why fall is the best time to travel for nature photographers

 Ideal for the blue hour are cityscapes, nightscapes, water reflections and silhouettes.
 Whether a person, tree or landmark, strong outlines against the blue background produce powerful, visually striking images and mirror-like reflections.

-You might also be interested to learn: Where to go to find Europe’s best cherry blossom displays
+Spring break: Where to go to find Europe’s best cherry blossom displays

 Capture warm colors and set the white balance: Embrace the golden tones and soft, warm backlighting during the golden hour, creating a dreamy, atmospheric effect in your photographs.
 Set your camera’s white balance to “Cloudy” or “Shade” mode to enhance the warmth of the scene.